Silverwood Camping & Hotels Near Silverwood!

 We have stayed at the Silverwood Campground & RV Park twice now.
 It’s the most convenient spot in terms of location.
 You can simply walk right into the park from your campground…no driving or parking fees!

 The majority of this campground is for RVs, but they have recently expanded their tent sites available so there are now more options.
 In past years, the tent sites were only at the very back of the park, but this year we got one right up front, which saved us lots of walking time!
-Spots are $30 for tent sites and $39 for RVs.
-There are full hook ups for RVs, drive through sites and all!
+It is not my preferred spot for tent camping, I think it is better suited for RVs, but it is an option if being super close is the most important to you.

 There are a couple of things to know about the Silverwood Campground when deciding if its a good spot for your family to stay: